seinecle/blog/_posts/2023-07-17-nocodefunctions-second-anniversary.md

 ---
 *[Nocode functions](https://nocodefunctions.com/) is a free, no-registration web app for click-and-point data analysis*

-In this post, I celebrate the second anniversary of [nocode functions](https://nocodefunctions.com/)!
+In this post, I make a list of the improvements brought to [nocode functions](https://nocodefunctions.com/) in the past year.

 # Key facts over the past year